National Rifle Association: Lobbying and political activity

-When the National Rifle Association was officially incorporated on November 16, 1871, its primary goal was to "promote and encourage rifle shooting on a scientific basis".
+When the National Rifle Association of America was officially incorporated on November 16, 1871, its primary goal was to "promote and encourage rifle shooting on a scientific basis".
 The NRA's website says the organization is "America's longest-standing civil rights organization".

 On February 7, 1872, the NRA created a committee to lobby for legislation in the interest of the organization.
 Its first lobbying effort was to petition the New York State legislature for $25,000 to purchase land to set up a range.
 Within three months, the legislation had passed and had been signed into law by Governor John T. Hoffman.

 In 1934, the National Rifle Association created a Legislative Affairs Division and testified in front of Congress in support of the first substantial federal gun control legislation in the US, the National Firearms Act.

 The Institute for Legislative Action (NRA-ILA), the lobbying branch of the NRA, was established in 1975.
 According to political scientists John M. Bruce and Clyde Wilcox, the NRA shifted its focus in the late 1970s to incorporate political advocacy, and started seeing its members as political resources rather than just as recipients of goods and services.
 Despite the impact on the volatility of membership, the politicization of the NRA has been consistent and its PAC, the Political Victory Fund established in 1976, ranked as "one of the biggest spenders in congressional elections" as of 1998.